 CRAB LAKE!
 A once in a lifetime opportunity to be on "Wisconsin's Most Beautiful Lake" (Milwaukee Journal).
 Crab Lake encompasses nearly 1,000 acres, 23 islands, gin clear water and 25 miles of shoreline.
 Situated on a gorgeous peninsula with breathtaking bluff views of the lake, the 2br/1ba home features a beautiful sun room, open floor plan, full basement, storage shed, 2-car detached garage and a handsome ...

 Huge price reduction!
 Almost 10 acres of privacy is yours along with a partially finished 32x24 pole barn and a cozy 16x14 cabin with wood stove, built in bunk beds, sitting area and range.
+Well insulated and stays very warm with the included wood stove.
 Great hunting camp, start of a Northwoods retreat, or a place to come up North and enjoy the peace and quiet of the woods.
-Driveway and electricity is in and this property is just waiting for your ideas or you can enjoy it...
+Public land adjacent and there is ...

 REDUCED!!
 Situated in a natural setting, this 2br/2ba home comes with all the amenities you'd expect: central air, full basement, open concept floor plan, blacktop drive, custom cherry kitchen cabinets, master bed/bath, Generac LP-fueled B/U generator, and huge screened in porch!
 Abundant garage space has a new roof and boasts 3+ cars of storage w/workshop area!
 An innovative dual energy LP/electric furnace o...